pNre/ExSwift/README.md

 # ExSwift

-JavaScript (Lo-Dash, Underscore) & Ruby inspired set of Swift extensions for standard types and classes.
+Set of Swift extensions for standard types and classes.

 ## Contents ##